Primitive wonderful varieties: Reduction to the primitive cases

-Theorem~\ref{thm:luna} has also been proved for strict wonderful varieties, \cite{BC10}.
-A wonderful variety $X$ is strict if all its isotropy groups are self-normalizing and this is equivalent to a combinatorial condition on $\s_X$: for every $\sigma \in \Sigma_X$, there exists no wonderful $G$-variety $X'$ with $S^p_{X'}=S^p_X$ and $\Sigma_{X'}=\{2\sigma\}$.
-We may apply this result to the cases: $\mathsf T$-1, $\mathsf T$-22.
+The remaining known cases are those with $G$ having a simply-laced Dynkin diagram, see \cite{Lu01,BP05,B07}, and strict wonderful varieties, see \cite{BC10}.
+We recall that a wonderful variety $X$ is strict if all its isotropy groups are self-normalizing, and this is equivalent to a combinatorial condition on $\s_X$: for every $\sigma \in \Sigma_X$, there exists no wonderful $G$-variety $X'$ with $S^p_{X'}=S^p_X$ and $\Sigma_{X'}=\{2\sigma\}$.

+We end this section including, as a reference, the generic stabilizers of some of the cases of the last two families above (strict and with $G$ simply laced).
+Precisely, we report in Tables~\ref{table:pm} and \ref{table:a} those that cannot be described with the techniques we will introduce in Section~\ref{s:L}.

+The subgroups we give in the tables are all spherical, connected and equal to their normalizers, hence they are wonderful by \cite{Kn96}.
+Each corresponds to the correct spherical system: one may check this fact directly in the above cited papers \cite{Lu01,BP05,B07,BC10} (except for the case $\mathsf T$-4).
+Another proof of this fact can be given as follows: given the subgroup $H\subseteq G$ and the spherical system $\s$ of one entry, one checks in \cite{B09} that $\s$ is uniquely determined, among the primitive spherical systems, by its quotients (different from $\s$ itself), which are all known cases.
+Then our explicit description of $H$ implies that $\s_X$ has the same quotients, where $X$ is the wonderful compactification of $G/H$, and we conclude that $\s_X=\s$.
+How to read the tables:

+\begin{enumerate} \item The cases in Table \ref{table:pm} satisfy the following property: the generic stabilizer $H$ is a parabolic subgroup of a symmetric subgroup $K$ of $G$.
+The sixth case is $\mathsf T$-1 for $n=r+1$ and $\mathsf T$-22 otherwise, where $r$ is the rank of $G/H$; moreover $l = \lfloor r/2\rfloor$.